uio-bmi/immuneML/docs/source/encodings.rst

 .. code-block:: python

     {
-        "model": {
         "k": 3,                                 # k-mer length
         "model_creator": ModelType.SEQUENCE,    # the context definition
-            "size": 16                              # size of the vector to be learnt },
+        "size": 16                              # size of the vector to be learnt }
-        ...
-    }

 Model creator in this setting defines the context which will be used to infer the representation of the sequence.
 Currently,